comp129/comp55/docs/labs/4-ACM.md

 2. Its structure follows OOP programming well
 3. The way it's laid out will well prepare you to learn other languages and libraries in the future

-## Step 1: Download
+## Step 1: Download the zip

-1. First,
-download **IntroACMLab.zip**
+1. First, download **IntroACMLab.zip** from canvas
-from canvas and then import that file as an existing project into Eclipse, as we did in the [*Intro to Java*](2-JavaIntro.html) lab.
+and then import that file as an existing project into Eclipse, as we did in the [*Intro to Java*](2-JavaIntro.html) lab.

 2. Once imported, open **ACMLab.java** in the editor.